oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-using-project-variable-dbt.markdown

 #### Process

 Let me set the scene: our company had recently acquired a competitor, and we were in the process of migrating their distribution centres to our warehouse management software.
 The catch?
 Our existing dbt code base had hard-coded values for distribution centre locations across multiple models.
 It was a mess.

-Now, I could've manually updated each model, but that's not what a data superhero does.
-Instead, I turned to dbt project variables and Jinja, my trusty sidekicks.
 Here's how I tackled the issue:

 First, I defined the variables in the dbt_project.yml file.
 This allowed me to store the distribution centre location information in a single, centralized place.
 That way, if there's a new value, I could simply update the list or dictionary in the dbt_project.yml file, and the changes would be reflected in all the models.